-With even major banks cutting staffs in the thousands, there is no such thing as a secure job anymore.
+With even major banks and big tech cutting staff in the thousands, there is no such thing as a secure job anymore.

-So should you wait for your turn to come when you are in your fifties and see the sky dropping onto you, or should you plan something on the side quietly now?
+So should you wait for your turn to come when you are in your fifties and face the cruel reality helplessly, or should you plan something on the side quietly now?

 Consider starting something small, something that doesn’t make enough to maintain your current lifestyle now but allows you to have the luxury of time to build it up while you are still having your day job.

-It used to be a must to have deep pockets in order to start a business; you need the money to rent an office, buy advertising space or even to buy some materials.
+It used to be a must to have deep pockets in order to start a business; you need the money to rent an office, buy advertising space, or even buy some materials.

-However, technology has changed everything and the rising popularity of social media has created jobs that never existed before iPhone.
+However, technology has changed everything and the rising popularity of social media and the use of apps for almost everything has created jobs that never existed before the birth of the iPhone.

-There is now a huge demand by small & medium companies for outsourced jobs like a digital marketer, freelance designers, bloggers to write reviews & articles, photographers etc.
+There is now a huge demand by small & medium companies alike for outsourced jobs like digital marketers, freelance designers, bloggers to write reviews & articles, photographers, etc.

-These platforms allow freelancers with the skills to list their work online and connect them with the small & medium companies (SMC) worldwide.
+These platforms allow freelancers with the right skills to list their work online and connect them with small & medium companies (SMC) worldwide.

-These SMCs will most probably need the service only once or twice a year and it makes no sense for them to employ a full-time staff for it.
+These SMEs will most probably need the service only once or twice a year and it makes no sense for them to employ full-time staff for it.

-And, with the right skills, you can provide the solution at the comfort of your room or while chilling out in a cafe, during your free time.
+With the right skills, you can provide the solution in the comfort of your room or while chilling out in a cafe, during your free time.